Admission to AYUSH courses through NEET 2020 - Mop up round registration (Started), Cutoff Schedule (Revised)

 Indian Nationals, NRIs, OCIs, PIOs & Foreign Nationals

-The counselling procedure for AYUSH courses is similar to the NEET counselling 2019 but the dates are different.
-For Ayush courses, offered in All India Quota seats, seats in government aided institutes, central universities, national institutes, private colleges and 100% seats in Deemed Universities, the counselling is conducted by AYUSH Admission Central Counselling Committee (AACCC).
-The counseling for AYUSH courses through NEET is conducted in two rounds for 15% AIQ seats, after which a mop-up round will be conducted only for Deemed/Central universities and National Institutes.
+The counselling procedure for AYUSH courses is similar to the NEET counselling 2020 but the dates are different.
+The counseling for AYUSH All India Quota seats, seats in government-aided institutes, central universities, national institutes, private colleges, and 100% seats in Deemed Universities is conducted by AYUSH Admission Central Counselling Committee (AACCC).
+The counseling for AYUSH courses through NEET is conducted in two rounds for 15% AIQ seats, after which a mop-up round is conducted only for Deemed/Central Universities and National Institutes.
 Aspirants have to fill their choices of colleges and courses according to their preference and lock it before the last given date.
 If an aspirant fails to do that, then the filled choices are locked by default.

 The counselling is conducted for 85% state quota seats.
-The admission to AYUSH courses is taken on the basis NEET merit list wherein each state which offers AYUSH courses will conduct their own separate counselling in accordance with their respective rules and regulations followed.
-After the conclusion of NEET 2019 on May 5, each state has released their own application form which a candidate needs to fulfil.
-The eligibility criteria for each state is set by the respective state counselling committee and thus may differ therefore it is advisable that the candidates check the website of the particular institute they wish to take admission in.
+The admission to AYUSH courses is taken on the basis of NEET 2020 merit list wherein each state which offers AYUSH courses conducts their own separate counseling in accordance with their respective rules and regulations followed.
+The eligibility criteria for each state is set by the respective state counseling committee and thus may differ therefore it is advisable that the candidates check the website of the particular institute they wish to take admission in.

 To check the number of seats and colleges offering AYUSH courses, Click here.